6 Things Men Do That Hurt Their Manhood

 According to a recent study conducted by TENA Men of the UK, tight-fitting jeans can cause a myriad of problems for men, including urinary tract infections, twisted testicles and bladder weakness.
 Of the more than 2,000 men surveyed, 50 percent suffered groin discomfort when wearing skinny jeans, 25 percent had bladder problems and 20 percent experienced a twisted testicle.
 Sound painful enough?

-It is estimated that 85% of erectile dysfunction (ED) cases are caused by medical or physical problems, including being overweight.
+It is estimated that 85 percent of erectile dysfunction (ED) cases are caused by medical or physical problems, including being overweight.
 ED is caused by an impaired ability of blood vessels to open and allow a normal blood flow; obesity is a major contributing factor.

 Remember alcohol is a depressant, or a "downer."
 Consider the effects that may have on your manhood.
 Certainly occassional drinking won't hurt, but frequent excessive alcohol consumption can cause problems for libido.
 Drugs, such as heroin, cocaine, methamphetamines and marijuana, can also affect sexual function.